codeninjasgg/code-sensei/sensei-grading-bookmarklet/README.md

 ## Purpose

-Grading code ninjas' submissions are slow and tedious because the current site has very poor UX.
+Grading code ninjas' submissions are slow and tedious because the current site has a very poor grading experience.
 My goal is to make an entirely keyboard-navigable enhancement in the form of a bookmarklet.

 ## Security